There are many reasons why people drink matcha tea, but it seems that the health benefits of this beverage may come with

 Can Cause Stomach Discomfort

-The caffeine and fiber content of matcha can have a laxative effect for many people, particularly those who don’t usually drink caffeinated beverages or tea regularly (6).
+The caffeine and content of matcha can have a laxative effect for some people, particularly those who don’t usually drink caffeinated beverages or tea regularly (6).

 If you drink too much matcha in a short period, you may end up with an upset stomach.
 This is because caffeine stimulates the central nervous system and can lead to feelings of jitteriness and anxiety.

 Can Make You Dehydrated

 Caffeine is a diuretic, meaning that it increases your rate of urination (3).
-This can mean that you lose more fluid than usual, which can lead to dehydration that manifests itself by making you feel thirsty.
+This can mean that you lose more fluid than usual, which can lead to dehydration.

 Can Lead to Anemia

-High doses of caffeine and EGCG can both interfere with your body’s ability to absorb iron by binding to the proteins that transport it (2).
+High doses of compounds like EGCG and other compounds found in teas can interfere with your body’s ability to absorb iron (2).

 If you have difficulty absorbing iron or are at risk of becoming deficient, you should consider talking to your doctor about how much matcha is right for you.
-Although anemia is rare in most developed parts of the world, certain subpopulations may be more prone to it, such as pregnant women or people with conditions such as celiac disease or inflammatory bowel disease (12).
+Certain subpopulations may be more prone to it, such as pregnant women or people with conditions such as celiac disease or inflammatory bowel disease (12).